John Inazu

 Inazu (informal).jpg

 Inazu has a BSE in civil engineering from Duke University, a JD from Duke Law School, and a PhD in political science from the University of North Carolina at Chapel Hill.
 He clerked for Judge Roger Wollman on the United States Court of Appeals for the Eighth Circuit and served for four years as an active-duty Air Force attorney at the Pentagon.
-Inazu is the founder of The Carver Project and the Legal Vocation Fellowship, is a Senior Fellow with Interfaith America, and serves on the boards of InterVarsity Christian Fellowship, The Carver Project, and the John Burroughs School.
+Inazu is the founder of The Carver Project and the Legal Vocation Fellowship, a Senior Fellow with Interfaith America (where he co-directs with Eboo Patel the Newbigin Fellows and Evangelicals in a Diverse Democracy), a Senior Fellow with the Trinity Forum, and serves on the boards of InterVarsity Christian Fellowship and the John Burroughs School.
 He and his wife, Caroline, have three children (Lauren, Hana, and Sam), and they are members of Central West End Church.

 Inazu publishes a weekly Substack, *Some Assembly Required.